elfbread/pyAirports/README.md

 - logging
 - sys

-For this project, you should utilize the Juypter Notebook add on to VS Code.
-Clone the repo to your computer.
 Navigate to the folder and open airport.ipynb with VS Code.
 The file import uses a public CSV saved in Google Sheets, a work around for users utilizing different operating systems (not having to adjust the import statement/file path).
+# Important - be sure to update the kernel to the venv you are using in the upper right corner of VS Code (screenshot for assistance below):

 ![Alt text](kernel.png)

+# Let's talk project requirements:
 Features used:
 * Category 1: Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.